gowtham66866/EVA4/Session 5/Readme.md

 1. Less than 10000 Parameters
 2. Decreased the number of channels
 3. Added GAP layer
-4. Added BN after each layer
+4. Added BN in each layer
+5. BN is done before the activation

 **Results :**